Etherisc DIP Token (DIP) Price Hits $0.11

-Etherisc DIP Token (CURRENCY:DIP) traded up 2.6% against the dollar during the 1-day period ending at 11:00 AM Eastern on July 1st.
-Etherisc DIP Token has a total market cap of $19.60 million and $174,838.00 worth of Etherisc DIP Token was traded on exchanges in the last 24 hours.
-Over the last seven days, Etherisc DIP Token has traded 13.4% higher against the dollar.
-One Etherisc DIP Token coin can currently be bought for approximately $0.11 or 0.00000316 BTC on major exchanges.
+Etherisc DIP Token (CURRENCY:DIP) traded up 1.9% against the dollar during the 24-hour period ending at 22:00 PM Eastern on July 7th.
+One Etherisc DIP Token coin can now be bought for about $0.11 or 0.00000339 BTC on exchanges.
+Etherisc DIP Token has a market cap of $20.89 million and approximately $118,856.00 worth of Etherisc DIP Token was traded on exchanges in the last 24 hours.
+During the last week, Etherisc DIP Token has traded up 4.7% against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.